Orthopedic Surgery

 Sometimes your pet’s health problem requires more intensive care than can be provided at home.
 We may need to hospitalize him or her for supportive care, such as oxygen or fluid therapy.
 As we work towards a diagnosis of your pet’s problem, we will be able to provide treatment to ensure his or her recovery.

 Our doctors will call you on a regular basis to keep you updated on your pet’s condition, and of course you’re welcome to call us to check on your companion.
-Depending on the circumstances, you may also be able to spend time with your pet in our visitation room.
+Depending on the circumstances, you may also be able to spend time with your pet in one of our exam rooms.
 We will do everything we can to get your pet back home to you as quickly as possible!

 Elective Surgeries

 We offer surgical procedures such as dog/cat spay or castrations, hernia repairs, and removal of masses (lumps & bumps).
 We are able to perform these daily surgical procedures with the newest monitoring technology and equipment.
-We monitor oxygen flow, CO2 flow, ECG respiration, temperature and blood pressure.
+We monitor oxygen flow, entidal CO2 flow, ECG respiration, anesthesia gas, temperature & blood pressure.
 We strongly believe in pain medication for all surgical procedures to make recovery as easy as possible along with lots of TLC.

 Blood Transfusions